veysiertekin/flink-csv-sample/README.md

 ## Development Environment

-Application have been written with scala, therefore you need `sbt` tool to do any changes.
+Application have been written with scala, therefore you need `sbt` tool to build and run the application.

-`sbt` can be installed by following link: [https://www.scala-sbt.org/1.0/docs/Setup.html](https://www.scala-sbt.org/1.0/docs/Setup.html)
+`sbt` installation instructions can be found at following link: [https://www.scala-sbt.org/1.0/docs/Setup.html](https://www.scala-sbt.org/1.0/docs/Setup.html)

-After installation of `sbt`, application can be started by following command at the project root:
+After installation of `sbt`, application can be started manually under the project root:

 ```bash
 ➜  sbt "runMain org.bitbucket.veysiertekin.flinkcase.AnalyseTextFile --csvFile data/case.csv --outputPath data/"